 Furthermore, like immune cells, tumor cells also have the ability to create cytokines, which act as messengers between cells.
 This means cancer cells can confuse communication between immune cells and even take control of certain aspects of the immune response.
 However, the stronger the immune system, the better chance it has to beat these tricky cancer cells.

-At the Hope4Cancer Institute, we understand the close connection between the immune system and the fight against cancer.
+At the Hope4Cancer Treatment Centers, we understand the close connection between the immune system and the fight against cancer.
 That’s why our treatment philosophy is to follow seven important steps for each patient:

 - Non-toxic cancer-fighting agents – Our non-toxic therapies and products will not harm healthy cells and are not likely to cause uncomfortable side effects.